How to select camera and software for Barcode and DMC code reading

 With Line scan cameras an image is reconstructed in software line-by-line for inspection, this happens when an object passes under the sensor.
 Line scan cameras are preferred when using a conveyor belt to move the products below the camera.
 For line scan cameras it is very important to know when to capture each pixel line, because it depends on the speed of the object that is passing.
 Often encoders are used.
 A line scan camera is very expensive, and encoders are needed to make a stable solution.

 Area-scan cameras are much cheaper, more flexible, and easier to install.
 They can read barcodes and DMC codes in very different environments.
-Therefore > 95% of the applications for barcode or DMC code reading uses an Area scan camera.
+Therefore > 95% of the applications for barcode or DMC code reading use an area scan camera.

 Conclusion